BYLAWS OF THE SAN FERNANDO VALLEY YOUNG DEMOCRATS

 Section 5.
 Removal of Executive Committee Members

 The President, at his or her discretion, may remove any non-elected member of the Executive Committee by notifying the Executive Committee in person or by electronic mail.
-However, in order to prevent abuses of quorum rules, any such removal is effective the day following the President’s announcement.
+However, to prevent abuses of quorum rules, any such removal is effective the day following the President’s announcement.

 Section 1.
 Campaigns